 Change - how others perceive and behave towards lesbians, gay men, bisexual people and those with different sexualities and gender identities and how we feel about ourselves.

-We pride ourselves on being a friendly event offering hosting for filmmakers who have been chosen to participate in this years festival.
+We pride ourselves on running friendly events, offering hosting for filmmakers who have been chosen to participate in our festivals.

 As well as screening films we also like to foster discussion and debate around a range of LGBTQ+ subjects and interests.